CounterpartyXCP/Documentation/tutorials.rst

 How to Buy and Sell XCP and Counterparty listed Tokens
 -------------------------------------------------------

-Before buying or selling XCP please get familiar with the Counterparty and Counterwallet Terms of Use.
+Before buying or selling XCP and tokens, please read the Counterparty and Counterwallet Terms of Use.
 They can be found at the bottom of the Counterparty home page and are displayed every time you create a new wallet on Counterwallet.io.